noamross/openquals/Quals Reading List-w-refs.md

 Reed, W. J. 1986.
 Optimal harvesting models in forest management - A survey.
 Natural Resource Modeling.

+Rizzo, D. M., M. Garbelotto, and E. M. Hansen.
+2005.
+Phytophthora ramorum: integrative research and management of an emerging pathogen in California and Oregon forests.
+Annual review of phytopathology 43:309–35.

 Seabloom, E. W., P. R. Hosseini, A. G. Power, and E. T. Borer.
 2009.
 Diversity and composition of viral communities: coinfection of barley and cereal yellow dwarf viruses in California grasslands..
 The American naturalist 173:79.